ledgetech/ledge/README.md

 ### PURGE

 Cache can be invalidating using the PURGE method.
-In general, these will return a status of `200` indicating success, or `404` if there was nothing to purge.
+This will return a status of `200` indicating success, or `404` if there was nothing to purge.
 In addition, a JSON response body is returned with more information.

-`$> curl -v -X PURGE -H "Host: example.com" http://cache.example.com/page1 | jq .`
+`$> curl -X PURGE -H "Host: example.com" http://cache.example.com/page1 | jq .`
 ```json
 {
   "purge_mode": "invalidate",